khiara/DSND_CNN_Dog_Detector/README.md

 The classifier uses a Convolutional Neural Network (CNN) and transfer learning to identify dog breeds for the predictions.

 ## 2. Installation
-This was a guided project; the data and some of the base code were provided by Udacity.
+This was a guided project; the data, notebook, and base code were provided by Udacity.
+Building, training, and testing the models was done in a Udacity GPU-enabled classroom workspace.
 Due to the size of the files the download locations are linked below rather than included in this repository.

+Full instructions on how to install the project are [here](https://github.com/udacity/dog-project/blob/master/README.md).

 1. Clone the repository and navigate to the downloaded folder.
+Rename as desired ('dog-project' used here as a standin).
 ```
 git clone https://github.com/khiara/DSND_CNN_Dog_Detector.git
 cd dog-project
 ```
 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.

 3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.